Delivering meaningful learning experiences with Jen Jones

 What was the “aha” moment to look for online training?

-Jen was very familiar with Coassemble before she began using the platform.
-Our Head of Operations, Dimity and her parents are actually close family friends with Jen and her family.
+Jen actually was very familiar with Coassemble before she began using us.
+Our Head of Operations, Dimity and her parents are actually a close family friend with Jen and her family.
 So Jen was aware of online training platforms but hadn’t quite found a need for them yet.

-Around 2018, Jen started realizing she needed a way to expand her business model.
+And then around 2018, Jen started realizing she needed a way to expand her business model.
 Using TPT is incredibly effective for her, but she needed a tool to actually disseminate the content.
-That’s when she started leveraging an online training platform to build out her offering.
+At the time, she only knew of a handful of platforms that could possibly suit her needs.
+Coassemble seemed like a great choice, and she started integrating training content from the platform into her business model.

 And then in 2020, Jen started thinking about how she could deliver content to a wider audience by making her offering more accessible.
 Much like our chat on business growth with Elliot Begoun of TIG Brands, Jen also wanted a way to capture the virtual work she’s done.
 This could help her save valuable time and then emphasize her Zoom sessions alongside this asynchronous training content.

-Jen was also forced to reconsider how to approach her customer base in 2020.
-Being unable to travel and meet with districts and teachers physically meant Jen had to increase her digital offering.
+2020 also forced Jen to reconsider how to approach teachers.
+Being unable to travel and meet with districts and teachers physically meant she had to increase her digital offering.
 Jen also had to find a scalable solution to transition in-person events she had scheduled.

 Jen pauses to give a special shout out to her daughter and administrative assistant, Kelsey Jones.
 Jen admits that a lot of the behind-the-scenes work that makes Hello Literacy so great can be attributed to Kelsey.

-Completely reimagining how she would create and deliver her PD event experiences, Jen combines Zoom and online training.
+Jen completely reimagined how she would create and deliver her PD event experience by combining Zoom and online training.
 She also enabled attendees that signed up for the event to receive a recording to watch on their own time.

 So instead of her previous conference events held in-person where if you couldn’t attend, you missed it, she now could serve a great audience.
 This dramatically increased her customer engagement and ultimately led to great sales.